-This course is based on A Guide to the Project Management Body of Knowledge (PMBOK Guide), published by the Project Management Institute (PMI), as a recognized standard for the project management profession.
+This course is based on A Guide to the Project Management Body of Knowledge (PMBOK Guide), published by the Project Management Institute (PMI), as a recognized standard for the Management Institute (PMI), as a recogn Institute (PMI), as a recognized standard for the project management profession.
 The knowledge provided in this course includes recognized best practices of project management practitioners who contributed to the standard development.
 The course covers key concepts in the project management field along with the processes, inputs, and outputs that are considered good practices on most projects, as well as tools and techniques used in managing projects throughout the project management life cycle.
 In addition, the course defines key terms and identifies external environmental and internal organizational factors that surround or influence project success.

-How to define project deliverables in scope and effectively manage project throughout life cycle to prevent scope creep.

-Calculation concepts and formulas to answer various types of earned value computational questions.

-Risk management and response planning to minimize impact to project.

-Stakeholder identification and analysis including managing expectations.

-Key Procurement terms, concepts and calculations including risk profiles of different types of contracts, and point of total assumption.

-Five process groups and ten knowledge areas defined in PMBOK 5th edition.

-Examples of business applications of each of the 47 project management processes.
-Meet the 35 hour PMI education requirement
+- How to define project deliverables in scope and effectively manage project throughout life cycle to prevent scope creep. - Calculation concepts and formulas to answer various types of earned value computational questions. - Risk management and response planning to minimize impact to project. - Stakeholder identification and analysis including managing expectations. - Key Procurement terms, concepts and calculations including risk profiles of different types of contracts, and point of total assumption. - Five process groups and ten knowledge areas defined in PMBOK 5th edition. - Examples of business applications of each of the 47 project management processes.

-Meet the 35 hour PMI education requirement to apply for the PMP certification exam.
+Meet the 35 hour PMI education requirement - to apply for the PMP certification exam.

-- Course aligned to current year's PMI Exam - 4 Days of intense Classroom training provided by our highly qualified certified PMP trainers - 35 Contact Hours Certificate will be given to all registrants - Hardcopy of PMBOK5 Accredited and approved course material - 3 months Online Exam Simulator for exam preparation - End-of-Chapter Quizzes & Simulation Exams - Industry Case studies scacompanies.com 71 713.789.2444
+- Course aligned to current year's PMI Exam - 4 Days of intense Classroom training provided by our highly qualified certified PMP trainers - 35 Contact Hours Certificate will be given to - all registrants

+Hardcopy of PMBOK5 Accredited and approved course material

+- 3 months Online Exam Simulator for exam

+- End-of-Chapter Quizzes & Simulation Exams

+- Industry Case studies